On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Fundamental group of manifolds with strongly psef tangent bundle

 It seems that the Albanese morphism is in fact isotrivial up to finite \'etale cover.
 However, unlike the nef tangent bundle case, the fibres of the Albanese morphism are not necessarily Fano.
-Thus $-K_X$ is not relative ample to embed the fibres in a numerically flat way in some fixed projective space.
+Thus $-K_X$ is not relatively ample to embed the fibres in a numerically flat way in some fixed projective space.
 In \cite{HIM}, it is asked whether $-K_X$ is relatively big or not.

-In the case of (non necessarily projective, but K\"ahler) surface, the isotriviality of the Albanese morphism up to a finite \'etale cover can be proven.
+In the case of (non-necessarily projective, but K\"ahler) surface, the isotriviality of the Albanese morphism up to a finite \'etale cover can be proven.
 Up to a finite \'etale cover, we can assume that $X$ attains the maximum irregularity.
 We separate the discussion into three cases regarding the dimension of the Albanese torus of the surface.

-If the Albanese torus is of dimension 2, then the fibers are of 0 dimension which are connected.
+If the Albanese torus is of dimension 2, then the fibres are of 0 dimensional, which are connected.
 Thus up to a finite \'etale cover, the surface is a torus.

-If the Albanese torus is of dimension 0, as we have seen, the surface is rational connected.
-For a surface, it is equivalent to say that the surface is rational.
+If the Albanese torus is of dimension 0, as we have seen, the surface is rationally connected.
+It is equivalent to saying that the surface is rational for a surface.
 This is studied in \cite{HIM}.
-For example, they showed that the blow-up of the Hirzebruch surface along general three points has the strongly pseudo-effective tangent bundle.
+For example, they showed that the blow-up of the Hirzebruch surface along the general three points has a strongly pseudo-effective tangent bundle.
 However, it is unclear to give a complete classification.

 If the Albanese torus is of dimension 1, then we claim that the surface is a ruled surface over the elliptic curve.
 First, we show that the surface is minimal, i.e. it can not be the blow-up of some smooth surface $Y$ at some point $p$.
-Assume this is the case, then we have the following commutative diagram.
+Assuming this is the case, then we have the following commutative diagram.